suyash-rgb/Postal-Probe/README.md

     - 200 OK: Returns a string indicating the delivery status: <br>
              - `Delivery Services Available` if delivery is available for the pincode. <br>
              - `Delivery Services Not Available` for the entered Pincode" if delivery is not available. <br>
-    - Returns a 404 status with the message "No record found for this pincode" if the pincode is not found in the system. <br><br>
+    - Returns a 404 status with the message `No record found for this pincode` if the pincode is not found in the system. <br><br>

 11. **Get Delivery Status by Office Name** <br>